 During the pandemic, to ensure customer support continuity the technology landscape shifted to remote working models.
 Companies are uncertain about remote working due to various factors like monitoring the agent’s performance, data security and customer resolution to provide an optimal customer experience.
 But be it an on-premise or remote model, the three major components to an optimal customer experience are technology, people and process.

-Technology is continuously changing and it applies to CX as well.
-With technology growth, CX leaders would like to capitalize on the advancements, but at what cost?
+Technology is continuously changing and it applies to customer support as well.
+With technology growth, customer support leaders would like to capitalize on the advancements, but at what cost?
 Upgrades come with a cost: the expenses on the software and hardware upgrade, time and effort invested by the people during the upgrade, and the process challenges at the adoption across all levels.